stevenmwise/stevenmwise.github.io/_pages/projects.md

 ### Positivity-Preserving Numerical Methods
 Our goal in this project is to develop high-order energy stable and postivity-preserving numerical methods for gradient flows where the energy of the flow has singular potentials.
 The resulting schemes are usually highly nonlinear and singular, and they require sophisticated numerical solvers.

-This work is joint with Cheng Wang and is funded by the US National Science Foundation through grant [NSF-DMS 2012634](http://www.nsf.gov/awardsearch/showAward.do?AwardNumber=2012634).
+This work is joint with Cheng Wang and is funded by the US National Science Foundation through grants [NSF-DMS 2012634](http://www.nsf.gov/awardsearch/showAward.do?AwardNumber=2012634) and [NSF-DMS 2309547](http://www.nsf.gov/awardsearch/showAward.do?AwardNumber=2309547).

 ### All Projects, Current and Completed